Ticket must be picked up at Doge's Palace

 This reservation is made through an agency authorized by the official licensee of Venice Museums.

-Tours are all with a specialized guide for a minimum of 2 people and a maximum of 25.
-Tours start at fixed times according to the following schedule:
+Tours are all with a specialised guide, for a minimum of 2 people and a maximum of 25; they start at fixed times according to the following schedule:

-The 10:45am visit is not available in August.
+Visit at 10:45 is not available on August.

 The tour is about 1 hour and 15 minutes long.